ms609/inapplicable/README.md

 # Install the devtools package from CRAN, if necessary
 if(!require(devtools)) install.packages("devtools")

-# Install a working development version of phangorn, version 2.3 or greater
+# Install a working development version of phangorn - version 2.2.1 or greater
 devtools::install_github('KlausVigo/phangorn', ref='1167f0be62f13cfad0fca8ae8224318c407195bf')
 # Before you install the inapplicable package from GitHub:
 if (!require(inapplicable)) devtools::install_github('ms609/inapplicable')